“Coming to King’s played a large part in my development and not just in cricket but all round, and in all sports and

-We opened the doors to our brand new cricket centre, which will boast three lanes, long run ups and a state-of-the-art training facility for our cricketers.
+We opened the doors to our brand new cricket centre, which boasts three lanes, long run ups and a state-of-the-art training facility for our cricketers.
 On top of this, the centre is also be used for our sports performance and conditioning programme and various sports and activities such as fencing, dance, aerobics and pilates.

 First Class Cricketers

-Phil Lewis is currently the Director of Sport at King's, and coaches the 1st XI and our elite players.
-We also have three further cricket professionals who help coach at the school.
-Head of Cricket, Rob Woodman specialises in batting and fielding (Somerset and Gloucestershire CCC), Dennis Breakwell spin (Somerset CCC legend) and Alex Barrow (Somerset CCC) batting and wicket keeping.
-All help with the different facets of the game.
+Phil Lewis is the Director of Sport at King's, and coaches the 1st XI and our elite players.
+Head of Cricket, Rob Woodman (Somerset and Gloucestershire CCC) specialises in batting and fielding, and Alex Barrow (Somerset CCC) batting and wicket keeping.
+Both coaches help with the different facets of the game.
 We aim to develop players of all abilities and do so with an excellent fixture list against the leading cricket schools, counties and universities in the South West.

 King's has produced numerous professional cricketers in recent years, many of whom have gone on to play for various major county sides that we have strong links with, as well as at international level.
 However, it is not just at the top end of the school that we are producing top players.
 Throughout the school there are numerous county players representing their age groups, all of whom are hoping to follow in the same footsteps as Jos Buttler and the rest of our recent professional cricketers.
-These also include the aforementioned Alex Barrow, as well as Craig Meschede, Neil Brand, Charlie Morris, Tom Banton, and the aforementioned Nathan Gilchrist and Eddie Byrom
+These also include the aforementioned Alex Barrow, as well as Craig Meschede, Neil Brand, Charlie Morris, Tom Banton, Nathan Gilchrist and Eddie Byrom